uqlibrary/uqlibrary-api/README.md

 * API path to `/account/facilities_bookings` mock file should be `/mock/account/facilities_bookings_get.json`.
 * API path to `/facilities_availability` mock file should be `/mock/facilities_availability_get.json`

+## API Documentation

+API Docs in GitHub pages need to regenerated after every commit to the `polymer1.0` branch by running `bin/generate-gh-pages.sh`.
+This updates the `gh-pages` branch.

 ## Testing Elements

 ### web-component-tester